 It’s also good for managing any Subject Access Requests.
 Individuals have the right to access and receive a copy of their personal data, so knowing where to find it in good time is vital.

 Information is stored digitally and categorised by employee name.
-To store a document users will select what criteria to store it against by picking from a multi drop down select list to choose the right name.
+To store a document users will select what criteria to store it against by picking from a drop down multi select list to choose the right name.
 As all names are already in the system, they cannot be misspelt.
-This means that a simple search of the required name will bring up all the data you have stored against that name.
+This means that a simple search of the required name will bring up all the data you have stored against that person.

 10. Make Audits Simple!